nickberens360/atomic-docs-vue-npm/README.md

 3. Use the interface to run specific tests, view results, and debug.

+## Troubleshooting

+### Common Issues

+#### Components Not Showing Up in Documentation

+1. **Check Path Configuration:**
+   - Ensure your `componentsDirName` and `examplesDirName` match your actual directory structure.
+   - Verify that your path alias (e.g., `@`) is correctly configured in your build tool.

+2. **Verify Glob Patterns:**
+   - Make sure your `import.meta.glob` patterns are correctly targeting your component files.
+   - Try logging the `componentModules` and `exampleModules` objects to see if they contain the expected files.

+3. **Example File Naming:**
+   - Ensure your example files follow the same path structure as your components.
+   - Example: If your component is at `src/components/ui/Button.vue`, your example should be at `src/component-examples/ui/Button.vue`.

+#### Raw Source Code Not Displaying

+1. **Check Raw Source Configuration:**
+   - Ensure you're using the correct syntax for importing raw sources: `{ query: '?raw', import: 'default' }`.
+   - Verify that your build tool supports this syntax (works with Vite, may need adjustments for other bundlers).

+2. **Bundler Configuration:**
+   - If using Webpack, you may need a different approach to import raw sources.
+Consider using a raw-loader.

+#### Route Integration Issues

+1. **Check Router Configuration:**
+   - Make sure you've correctly integrated the plugin's routes into your Vue Router configuration.
+   - Verify that there are no route conflicts with existing routes in your application.

+2. **404 Errors:**
+   - If you're getting 404 errors when accessing `/component-docs`, check that the route is correctly registered and that your router is properly configured.

+## Visual Documentation

+Adding screenshots or GIFs of your component documentation UI can significantly enhance this README and help users understand the plugin's capabilities.
+Consider including visuals that demonstrate:

+- The component documentation UI in action
+- Example of a documented component with interactive controls
+- The source code display feature
+- The Vitest UI interface

+## Version Information

+Current version: 1.0.0

+For a complete list of changes, please refer to the [CHANGELOG](https://github.com/nickberens360/atomic-docs-npm/blob/main/CHANGELOG.md) file.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests on the [GitHub repository](https://github.com/nickberens360/atomic-docs-vue-npm).
+Please feel free to submit issues or pull requests on the [GitHub repository](https://github.com/nickberens360/atomic-docs-npm).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/nickberens360/atomic-docs-vue-npm/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/nickberens360/atomic-docs-npm/blob/main/LICENSE) file for details.